 At Alpine Academy, math is hands-on.
 We make sure the children hold the coins and manipulate the scales.
 At this age, the more hands-on, the better!

 Art, Music & Drama

-Through art, music, and drama, children have the opportunity to express themselves, try on new personalities, and experiment with the world in many ways.
-As they work on group activities in these realms, they also practice teamwork.
+Through art, music, and drama, Alpine's children express themselves, try on new personalities, and experiment with the world.

 We practice all kinds of life skills from putting a straw in a juice box to tying our shoes.
-We really like working on hand-eye coordination through threading, cutting, and sorting small items, since these activities help children manipulate the pencil better when they are writing.
-We also love to work on motor skills such as pouring, throwing, and pedaling, so children feel more capable in their world.
+We also work on motor skills (pouring, throwing, and pedaling, and so on) so children feel more capable and confident

 We spend a lot of time on values such as generosity, compassion, politeness, cooperating and helping each other.
 We love seeing the children use these lessons as they chat during lunch, work together on reading and math challenges, and make friends on the playground.